romanlehnert/collmex-ruby/README.md

 ## Configuration

-In your code (in a rails-projekt you might create a config/initializers/collmex-ruby.rb) you can setup your credentials:
+In your code (in a rails-project you might create a config/initializers/collmex-ruby.rb) you can setup your credentials:

 ```ruby
 Collmex.setup_login_data( username: "123456", password: "123456", customer_id: "123456" )